The Pub List

 |

-Old traditional pub re-opened in May 2007 after refurb.
+Old traditional pub taken over in 2007 by Snug Bar chain.
 Smart new interior.
 Patio at back.
 Up to three unusual real ales available.
 Food and drink a little expensive. |

 6 / 10 |